514: No Such Thing As A Computer Tower

 Good, yes, better.
 Safe ground.

-And they would also have these big sort of collars which covered your entire neck.
+And they would also have these big sort of collars which covered your entire neck, but it wasn't to stop you from being able to see your goiter.
+Can you guess what it was for?
+Vampers?

-would be that safe they were quite solid collars but they would stop the tigers from being able to bite you grab you by the scruff of the neck.
-Yeah, sorry, anyway.
+They were quite solid collars, but they would stop the tigers from being able to bite you.
+Grab you by the scruff of the neck.

-That's just a very targeted approach.
 No, no, it's good to re-litigate these things.
+That's the theory.

-There was Mark Twain when he visited in the 1880s.
+There was Mark Twain when he visited in 1880.
 Oh, I bet he had something typically kind and understanding to say about it.

 Wow.
 Made your views on Twain Cliff.